-Charter Amendments
+• Charter Amendments

-This charter may be amended by a 2/3 vote of the current membership of the organization, with each member state, tribe, local air agency, and federal agency having one vote.
+This charter may be amended by a 2/3 vote of the organization's current membership, with each member State, Tribe, local air agency, and federal agency having one vote.

-Amendments to the charter shall be introduced 14 days prior to any vote to amend the charter.
+Amendments to the charter shall be introduced 14 days before any vote to amend the charter.